JerryDevX/example-desktop-app/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 X Tauri App Build To Application

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Tauri App documentation](https://tauri.app/) to learn more.
 ## Setup

 Make sure to install the dependencies: